jecki/DHParser/README.md

 the xxxParser.py-script each time when parsing many documents subsequently.

 The same goes for [GraalPy](https://www.graalvm.org/python/), which seems much slower, most of the time.
+However, I have only done few experiments with both technologies (pypy and graal), so far.

 Sources
 -------